15 Best Biotech Venture Capital Firms

 Key Takeaways

-• Leading venture capital firms active in the biotechnology sector include RA Capital Management, Sands Capital Ventures, Obvious Ventures, and SV Health Investors, known for backing innovative companies.
+• Venture capital firms specializing in biotechnology, such as RA Capital Management, Sands Capital Ventures, Obvious Ventures, and SV Health Investors, are notable backers of companies in this sector.

-• If you are raising or have just closed a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+• Once you secure funding, Rho helps you manage and deploy your capital efficiently with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Biotechnology Are Right for Your Stage?